Sciences Po: Schools

-The Doctoral School offers Master and PhD programmes in law, economics, history, political science, or sociology.
+The Sciences Po School of Research offers Master and PhD programmes in law, economics, history, political science, or sociology.
 The PhD programme contains roughly 600 doctoral candidates.

 Research

 Research at Sciences Po covers economics, law, history, sociology and political science, while also taking in interdisciplinary topics such as cities, political ecology, sustainable development, socio-economics and globalization.

 Sciences Po is home to a research community that includes over 200 researchers and 350 PhD candidates.
 In 2015, 32% of the school's budget was devoted to research.
 That year, 65% of its research publications were in French, 32% in English and 3% in other languages.

 The institute has research centers, seven of which are affiliated with France's National Centre for Scientific Research (CNRS).